Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "None are more hopelessly enslaved than those who falsely believe they are free."
+> "The highest level of wisdom is when you not only accept but love adversity."
-> — **Johann Wolfgang von Goethe**
+> — **Maxime Lagace**

 ---